 Your Job Search:

-Job announcements are also posted on the department bulletin board in the EOH office.
+- Job announcements are posted on the Department web page.
 Students are also advised to join the Southern California sections of the California Environmental Health Association (CEHA) and the American Industrial Hygiene Association (AIHA) whose newsletters and web sites also contain job announcements.
-(Application forms are available at the Department bulletin board) California environmental health agencies have websites with job information – also accessible from the Department website.
+California environmental health agencies have websites with job information – also accessible from the Department website.